apache/apisix/docs/en/latest/plugins/forward-auth.md

 ## Data definition

-APISIX will generate and the send the request headers listed below to the authorization service:
+APISIX will generate and send the request headers listed below to the authorization service:

 | Scheme            | HTTP Method        | Host             | URI             | Source IP       |
 | ----------------- | ------------------ | ---------------- | --------------- | --------------- |